tytydraco/yessleep/out/The_Birthing_Class.md

 “It’s okay.
 I’m sorry I didn’t take the time to understand.”

-She breathes in and out, again and again, and on the tenth or twelfth time she pushes, and a long, thin, snake-like creature exits her skin below the clavicle bone on her shoulder.
+She breathes in and out, again and again, and on the tenth or twelfth exhale she pushes, and a long, thin, snake-like creature exits her skin just below the clavicle bone on her shoulder.

 “Jesus,” I scream, recoiling.
 I am ashamed to say my first instinct is to run away screaming.
 That or bash it with something.
 The 'child' is something alien and unnatural.
 Slippery, wet, with demon-like claws and the incisors of a wolf on steroids.